Still working from home? Here are 5 ways to foster happiness in your team

 While working from home may be temporary for some, if the pandemic has taught us anything, it’s that most of us really can do our jobs from home.
 In fact, we’ve already seen huge companies like Facebook, Amazon and Dropbox offer permanent remote positions to their employees — proving we’ll all likely return to the office with a new mindset.

-Whether you’re eager to get back to the office or keen to remain remote, now’s the time to reflect on the past year of working from home and reassess — whether that’s upgrading your office equipment, learning a new skill or even treating your team.
+Whether you’re eager to get back to the office or keen to remain remote, now’s the time to reflect on the past couple of years of working from home and reassess — whether that’s upgrading your office equipment, learning a new skill or even treating your team.